DeetonRushy/DeeL/README.md

 A lightweight configuration "language".
 Including json inspired syntax, custom interpreter support, optional string delimiters and no semi-colons.

-There are 5 data types in DeeL.
+There are 6 data types in DeeL.

  - Strings: just a string.
 They can be optionally delimited by a ' or ".
  - Numbers: a number, represented by a 64 bit integer.
  - Decimals: a floating point value.
  - Lists: an array of any of the above data types.
+ - Booleans: true or false.
  - Dictionarys: an array of key-value pairs.
 Keys must be a String, Number or Decimal.
 Values can be any of the above, including nested dictionary's.

 ## Goals